Elisabeth Becker: Post-war

 Elisabeth Becker was publicly executed 4 July 1946 at Biskupia Gorka.

 After working in the camp for four months, Becker fled on 15 January 1945 and returned home to Neuteich.
 Three months later, on 13 April, Polish police arrested her and placed her in prison to await trial.

 The first Stutthof trial began in Danzig on 31 May 1946, with five former SS women and several kapos as defendants.
 Becker, along with ten other defendants, was found guilty and sentenced to death.
-She had confessed to selecting at least 30 female prisoners to be gassed (nobody knew that women would be gassed, selection was done for those who were not fit for work, not for gassing), but later retracted her confession (she claimed she had not selected women to be gassed).
+She had confessed to selecting at least 30 female prisoners to be gassed, but later retracted her confession, claiming she had not selected women to be gassed and instead only that they were not fit to work.

 Becker sent several letters to Polish president Bolesław Bierut requesting that her sentence be commuted.
 The court had recommended that Becker's sentence be commuted to 15 years on the grounds that her actions had not been as severe as those of co-defendants Gerda Steinhoff or Jenny-Wanda Barkmann.
 Becker had been at the camp for the shortest amount of time.
 No pardon was issued, and she was publicly hanged on 4 July 1946 at Biskupia Górka along with the ten other condemned SS supervisors and kapos.